BagpipesOrg/bagpipes-app/README.md

 ## 🚀 Introduction

-Welcome to Bagpipes.io, a no-code platform for Web3 development.
+Welcome to Bagpipes.io, no-code platform for Web3 development.
 Our platform simplifies the creation and management of decentralized applications.

 ## 📚 Documentation